MicrosoftDocs/intellicode/docs/policy.md

 > Applies to Visual Studio 2019 16.8 and newer

-Learn how to use group policy to manage your organization's usage of IntelliCode capabilites in Visual Studio.
-First, we'll describe what IntelliCode policy settings are available.
+Learn how to use group policy to manage your organization's sending personal data to the IntelliCode service from Visual Studio.
+First, we'll describe what IntelliCode collects and sends to the service.
 Then we'll walk through how to opt-out your organization.

 ## Prerequisites